go-vela/site/content/reference/api/scm/sync.md

 title: "Sync"
 linkTitle: "Sync"
 description: >
-  Learn how to change ownership of a repo.
+  Learn how to sync a repo with SCM.
 ---

 ## Endpoint